rohit12crj/Study-Notes/Jenkins/notes.md

 https://youtu.be/LAYV7x_aIC0?si=ieOYjnGrUKqT4aeY  --> interview questions

 ✅ explain ci & cd with different pipelines & why to follow this approach ( wait for abhishek pipeline video )

-- ci pipeline worflow --> git repo checkout --> install dependencies ( packagelock.json file ) --> build the application --> Unit Testing ( Unit Testing means testing individual units of code like functions, methods, classes ) --> SAST Scan --> Docker Image Creation --> SCA Scan --> Push Docker Image to ECR Repo
+- ci pipeline worflow --> git repo checkout --> install dependencies ( packagelock.json file ) --> build the application --> SAST Scan Unit --> Docker Image Creation --> SCA Scan --> Push Docker Image to ECR Repo
 - cd pipeline workflow --> download ECR Images --> deploy Image to ECS Services ( Update Task definition if necessary ) --> DAST Scan
 - cd is seperate because if in ECS 2 task conatiners are required instead of 1 , then we should just modify the cd part , no need to build the images .

 ---

 ✅ Why build application before creating Docker image?

-The application is built first to produce the final runnable artifact (such as a JAR, binary, or compiled bundle).
+- The application is built first to produce the final runnable artifact (such as a JAR, binary, or compiled bundle).
 The Docker image then packages this artifact along with the runtime environment.
 This keeps Docker images smaller, speeds up builds, enables security scans earlier, and separates application build from container packaging.
 Docker images should package artifacts, not compile source code

 ---

 ✅ Tool used for building applications
 - Java - Maven
 - Python - pip
 - Node - npm